ibm-cloud-docs/discovery-data/collections.md

 [IBM Cloud]{: tag-ibm-cloud} A new version of the technology was introduced in cloud-managed instances.
 OCR v2 was developed by IBM Research to be better at extracting text from scanned documents and other images that have the following limitations:

--   Low quality images due to incorrect scanner settings, insufficient resolution, bad lighting (such as with mobile capture), loss of focus, misaligned pages, and badly printed documents
+-   Low-quality images due to incorrect scanner settings, insufficient resolution, bad lighting (such as with mobile capture), loss of focus, misaligned pages, and badly printed documents
--   Documents with irregular fonts or a variety of colors, font sizes, and backgrounds
+-   Documents with irregular fonts or various colors, font sizes, and backgrounds

 Things to keep in mind when you enable OCR: